-- a \$435.0 million net decrease related to our North America wholesale business, largely driven by a strategic reduction of shipments (including within the off-price channel) and points of distribution in connection with our long-term growth strategy, the impact of brand discontinuances, and the continued challenging department store traffic trends; - a \$115.0 million net decrease in comparable store sales, primarily driven by lower sales from our Ralph Lauren digital commerce operations and certain of our retail stores due in part to a decline in traffic, as well as lower levels of promotional activity and a planned reduction in inventory in connection with our long-term growth strategy.
-The following table summarizes the percentage change in comparable store sales related to our North America retail business on both a reported and constant currency basis:
+- a \$435.0 million net decrease related to our North America wholesale business, largely driven by a strategic reduction of shipments (including within the off-price channel) and points of distribution in connection with our long-term growth strategy, the impact of brand discontinuances, and the continued challenging department store traffic trends; - a \$117.0 million net decrease related to our North America retail business, inclusive of net favorable foreign currency effects of \$1.2 million.
+On a constant currency basis, net revenues decreased by \$118.2 million driven by a decline of \$118.1 million in comparable store sales.
+The following table summarizes the percentage change in comparable store sales related to our North America retail business:

-As Reported Constant Currency Digital commerce comparable store sales (22%) (22%) Comparable store sales excluding digital commerce (3%) (3%) Total comparable store sales (7%) (7%)
+% Change Digital commerce comparable store sales (22%) Comparable store sales excluding digital commerce (3%) Total comparable store sales (7%)